Spanish PM visits flood-hit areas as death toll rises to six

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Since Wednesday, areas here suffered some of the heaviest daily rainfall on record, causing chaos on the roads, cutting public transport and prompting rivers to burst their banks.
+Some of the heaviest daily rainfall on record has inundated areas in the regions since Wednesday, causing chaos on the roads, cutting public transport and prompting rivers to burst their banks.

-Flash floods swept away cars and swamped homes in the regions of Valencia, Murcia and eastern Andalusia.

 Five people died in separate accidents in the previous two days as they tried to cross flooded roads in cars, including a man whose vehicle got stuck in a tunnel on Friday in the centre of the coastal city of Almeria.